confio/ts-relayer/spec/config.md

 chains and be reused by validators making various connections.
 We just need to pass in a pair of names to each command, so it can look up all needed configuration.

-`--from=musselnet` and `--to=bifrost` will define the two chains to connect to, as well as the direction.
+`--src=musselnet` and `--dest=bifrost` will define the two chains to connect to, as well as the direction.
-If creating a connection/channel, we init on the "from" side.
+If creating a connection/channel, we init on the "src" side.
 If relaying packets, we may relay packets from one chain to another (some configurations will be bi-directional).

 As mentioned above, if a CLI flag is not found, we will check for an environmental variable, and ultimately `app.yaml`